nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

         gradient) radially, centered on where you clicked.
       + Shaped — click once to fill an area with a color that fades away (a gradient), following the contours of the shape you're filling.
+      + Eraser — click once to erase an area, exposing the solid color background, or starter or template background image, upon which the drawing was based.
+(See Available Tools > Drawing Tools > "Eraser" Tool and Other Controls > 'Starter' & Template Images.)

     📜 Note: Prior to Tux Paint 0.9.24, "Fill" was a Magic tool (see below).
     Prior to Tux Paint 0.9.26, the "Fill" tool only offered the 'Solid' method